Music of Indonesia: Contemporary genres

-Orchestra
+Orchestra and classical music

 Western classical music reached Indonesia in the era of Dutch East Indies as early as the 18th century, but it was enjoyed only by a handful of wealthy Dutch plantation owners and officers in elite social clubs and ballrooms such as Societeit Harmonie in Batavia and Societeit Concordia in Bandung.
 De Schouwburg van Batavia (today Gedung Kesenian Jakarta) was designed as a concert hall in the 19th century.
 Classical music has been restricted to the refined, wealthy and educated high-class citizen, and never penetrated the rest of the population during the East Indies colonial era.
 The type of western-derived music that transcended the social barrier at that time was Kroncong, known as lower-class music.

 An amateur group called Bataviasche Philharmonic Orchestra was established in Dutch colonial times.
 It became the NIROM orchestra when the radio broadcasting station Nederlandsch-Indische Radio Omroep Maatschappij was born in 1912.
 Today it is known as Jakarta Symphony Orchestra that has existed in the country's musical world for almost a century through its changing formats to suit prevailing trends and needs.
 In 1950, a merger of the Cosmopolitan Orchestra under Joel Cleber and the Jakarta Studio Orchestra under Sutedjo and Iskandar appeared as the Djakarta Radio Orchestra under Henkie Strake for classical repertoires, and the Jakarta Studio Orchestra led by Syaiful Bachri specialised in Indonesian pieces.
 In 2010 Jakarta Symphony Orchestra staged a comeback after a fairly long absence.
+The Jakarta Symphony was emerged in '70s.

 In the 1960s to 1980s classical music in Indonesia aired mainly by the national radio broadcasting service Radio Republik Indonesia (RRI) and the national TV station Televisi Republik Indonesia (TVRI) through their programs.
-During these decades, the classical orchestra mainly developed in Universities as an extracurricular activity for students which included choir.
-In the 1990s the group of professional symphony orchestra start to take form, notably The Twilite Orchestra led by Adie MS, was founded in June 1991, initially an ensemble with 20 musicians.
+During these decades, the classical orchestra mainly developed in universities as an extracurricular activity for students which included choir.
+In the 1990s the group of professional symphony orchestra start to take form, notably The Twilite Orchestra led by Addie MS, was founded in June 1991, initially an ensemble with 20 musicians.
 The ensemble has developed since then into a full symphonic orchestra with 70 musicians, a 63-member Twilite Chorus, and a repertoire that ranges from Beethoven to The Beatles.
 The orchestra has played a role in promoting Indonesian music, especially in the preservation of national songs by Indonesian composers and traditional songs.
 Aided by the Victorian Philharmonic Orchestra with the Twilite Chorus, Addie MS re-recorded the Indonesian national anthem, Indonesia Raya, by WR Supratman in its original orchestral arrangement by Jos Cleber, as well as other Indonesian popular national songs in the album Simfoni Negeriku.